Temperature control for microscopy imaging : objective heater collar

 The challenge with live-cell imaging is to maintain the cells in a physiological-like environment.
 Cell temperature is one of the many parameters to control during image acquisition.
 There are several temperature controllers available for users to choose from, and depending on the length and type of experiments some systems will be better suited than others.
 Objective heater/cooler collars are used as a complement of already set-up temperature controller devices.

-It requires strong knowhow to understand artifacts generated by temperature controlled objective collars and to make the complete system work properly, especially to do temperature switch in ongoing experiments.
+Strong knowhow is required to understand artifacts generated by temperature controlled objective collars and to make the complete system work properly, especially when temperature shifts are needed.